MinaWagdi/A-Mazing-Game/README.md

 Developed by: Mina Wagdi Rafla (me), Fadi Asem, Khaled Kord, Mohamed Magdy

-Please put the "Resouces" folder in the path :
+Please put the "Resources" folder in the path :
 C:\
 So that it’s new path would be
 C:\Resources